 Over the course of six weeks, during which they experienced a global pandemic, a national lockdown, and uprisings against police brutality and structural racism, the students composed and performed original works of poetry for their teachers and peers.
 The workshop culminated in a series of final poems that are reflected in this collection; each poem is marked by these unprecedented moments in history as well as Booker’s guidance.
 In them, you will hear deconstructions of gender and culture, calls to political action in the face of racial violence, and meditations on adolescence.

-These poems are instant artifacts of a pivotal time in our culture, the collection is a testament to the vision, creativity, and resilience of these students and their teacher.
+These poems are instant artifacts of a pivotal time in our culture, and the collection is a testament to the vision, creativity, and resilience of these students and their teacher.

 You can read their individual poems and listen to recordings of them reciting their stellar works below.